awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func getSipRule(input: GetSipRuleInput, completion: @escaping (ClientRuntime.SdkResult<GetSipRuleOutputResponse, GetSipRuleOutputError>) -> Void)
 ```

-### getUser(input:​completion:​)
+### getUser(input:completion:)

 Retrieves details for the specified user ID, such as primary email address, license type,and personal meeting PIN.
+To retrieve user details with an email address instead of a user ID, use the \[ListUsers\] action, and then filter by email address.

 ``` swift
 func getUser(input: GetUserInput, completion: @escaping (ClientRuntime.SdkResult<GetUserOutputResponse, GetUserOutputError>) -> Void)
 ```

-To retrieve user details with an email address instead of a user ID, use the
-ListUsers action, and then filter by email address.

-### getUserSettings(input:​completion:​)
+### getUserSettings(input:completion:)

 Retrieves settings for the specified user ID, such as any associated phone number settings.